Forum Moderation Policy

 Decisions regarding permanent forum bans lie solely with the EVE Universe Community Team, and any decisions made regarding their issue are final.

-If any pilot has an issue or complaint regarding the conduct of our forum moderators, the EVE Universe Community Team can be reached by filing a support under the Forums & Community category.
+If any pilot has an issue or complaint regarding the conduct of our forum moderators, the EVE Universe Community Team can be reached by contacting email@example.com from the verified email address connected to their EVE Online account(s).

 CCP’s EULA, the EVE Online Terms of Service and the EVE Online forum rules are available along with our other game and server related policies on our support policies page.